Peginterferon Alfa-2B Kit

-This medication reduces the amount of hepatitis C virus in the body and helps the body's immune system fight the infection.
-It is not known if peginterferon can cure hepatitis C virus infections (permanently eliminate the virus from your body).
-It is also not known if this drug can prevent you from passing the virus to others.
-Practice "safe sex" (including the use of latex condoms) to lower the risk of passing the virus to others.
+It is not known if peginterferon can cure hepatitis C infection or can prevent you from passing the virus to others.
+Practice "safer sex" (such as the use of latex condoms) to lower the risk of passing the virus to others.

-Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using peginterferon alfa-2b and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+Read the Medication Guide and Instructions for Use provided by your pharmacist before you start using peginterferon alfa-2b and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Drink plenty of fluids while you are taking this medication, unless your doctor directs you otherwise.
-Additional administration guidelines may be available in the Medication Guide.
+Drink plenty of fluids while using this medication unless your doctor directs you otherwise.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.